fengzhanying/fengzhanying.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🧑🏻‍💼 About me
 Zhanying Feng is a dedicated researcher specializing in computational biology and bioinformatics, with a focus on understanding the regulatory mechanisms underlying cellular processes.
-His work encompasses developing innovative methods for analyzing single-cell ATAC-seq data, identifying context-specific regulons (cRegulons), and exploring transcription factor (TF) and target gene (TG) interactions.
-He is also interested in leveraging advanced embedding algorithms like CellSpace and utilizing tools such as PECA2 and CSI to uncover cell type landscapes and developmental pathways.
-Zhanying's contributions extend to benchmarking studies and method comparisons, demonstrating a commitment to refining and validating analytical approaches.
-His work bridges computational innovation and biological insights, advancing the understanding of cellular heterogeneity and gene regulation.
+His work encompasses developing innovative methods.

 # 🔥 News